eagle-io/docs/source/topics/account_management/workspaces/index.rst

 	.. image:: account_workspaces.jpg

-You can add a new Workspace, rename or remove existing Workspaces or configure Sharing and Security via the properties icons.

 .. note::
-	Workspaces can be created, renamed or modified directly from the Workspaces Tree.
+	Workspaces can also be created, removed or configured directly from the Workspaces Tree.

+.. raw:: latex

+    \newpage